The Practices of a Network: Church Planting – From Centralized Function to Collaborative Mission

 In established denominational circles (again, the church “networks” of the past), church planting has been one of several departments housed in the denominational office or hierarchy.
 There were professionals assigned to the task of starting a new denominational branch in an area that was lacking one at the time.
 In general, the pattern of organizing and developing the church was similar in every circumstance.
 Churches within the association understood that it was the central office’s job to start new works.
 They may need to act as a sponsor congregation or to send a few people to help initiate the new start, but this was rarely at the initiative of the congregation.

 In the network philosophy, church planting will occur as the leaders of various churches in the network collaborate with one another, both in leadership and finances, to initiate new communities of faith.
 The post-denominational network will equip and facilitate church-planting and church-planting partnerships between churches.
 While there could be avenues and possibilities of funding for church-plants coming through the centralized network, the majority of resources for church planting in the post-denominational network will be derived from church partnerships and relationships.
-This will lead to greater investment in the project and relationship on behalf of both the church plant and the sponsoring church.
+Just like dax realtime it will also lead to greater investment in the project and relationship on behalf of both the church plant and the sponsoring church.
 The network could provide leadership to recruiting, assessing, and training potential church planters as well as providing ongoing coaching and skill development during the planting process.
 Yet, the majority of this work will be accomplished by pastors and church planters within the network.

 In general, this is how the Ecclesia Network has developed in relationship to church planting.
 Unlike many denominations, there is no centralized pot of money from which a project can draw support or a salary.
 Funds generally come from partner churches within the network, from funds raised by the planters themselves, from a core team, or from some form of bi-vocational work by those planting the new community.
 Often, all of these avenues are necessary in putting together a viable financial plan for planting.